abinit/abinit/doc/tutorial/nuc.md

 {% dialog tests/tutorial/Input/tnuc_4.abi %}

-This file is for an isolated neon atom, so, a neon atom at the center of a large box.
-There are two chained calculations, first, the ground state, and then, the DDK perturbation ([rfelfd] = 2 or equivalently [rfddk] = 1).
+This file is for an isolated neon atom, that is, a neon atom at the center of a large box.
+There are two chained calculations, first, the ground state, and then, the DDK perturbation ([[rfelfd]] = 2 or equivalently [[rfddk]] = 1).
+In both cases, a nuclear magnetic dipole moment is applied to the neon atom with the input variable [[nucdipmom]].
 The orbital magnetic moment calculation is triggered at the end of the DDK calculation with

     orbmag2 2